-In that case, you may need to map the actions of everyone associated with a particular company to understand which activities moved them from one stage of the customer journey to the next.
-And, although marketing engagement metrics have their place, they don't represent a complete picture.
-To tell the whole story, views, clicks, likes, comments, time on site, and click-through rates must be combined with other data from the prospect's journey.
+And although marketing engagement metrics have their place, they don't represent a complete picture.
+To tell the whole story, you must combine your views, clicks, likes, comments, time on site, and clickthrough rates with other data from the prospect's journey.
 This type of analysis is complex and can be difficult to execute manually.
 For those still using a spreadsheet, marketing attribution conclusions are often plagued by data and human errors.